chimera-defi/hardhat-framework/README.md

 # hardhat-framework

 This package helps configuring a repo for hardhat development.
 This is very opinionated :)
+Based on boringcrypto/hardhat-framework, which in itself is based on/influences Sushiswaps hardhat-framework

 ### How to include this?
 All the packages needed are included in this package, so all you need to add in your repo's `package.json` is: